lavie/runlike/README.md

                                        microseconds
   -c, --cpu-shares int                 CPU shares (relative weight)
       --cpus decimal                   Number of CPUs
-      --cpuset-cpus string             CPUs in which to allow execution (0-3, 0,1)
-      --cpuset-mems string             MEMs in which to allow execution

       --detach-keys string             Override the key sequence for detaching a container
       --device-cgroup-rule list        Add a rule to the cgroup allowed